Siddanth-jagdish/Movie_Recommendation_system/README.md

 # Movie_Recommendation_system

 Prediction of Movies to the users based on Collaborative and Content Based Recommended Systems.
-Code is generated using Google Colab.
+Code is generated in python on Google Colab.

 Movie Recommendation System: Collaborative vs. Content Recommender Systems